Delanie Walker: 2017 season

-During a Week 2 37–16 road victory over the Jacksonville Jaguars, Walker recorded four receptions for 61 yards and his first rushing touchdown on a one-yard rush in the third quarter.
-During a Week 12 20-16 road victory over the Indianapolis Colts, Walker had four receptions for 63 yards and a touchdown.
-In the next game against the Houston Texans, he put up similar numbers, catching five passes for 63 yards and a touchdown as the Titans won by a score of 24-13.
-Two weeks later against his former team, the San Francisco 49ers, Walker recorded five passes for 39 yards and a touchdown in the narrow 25-23 road loss.
+During a Week 2 37–16 road victory over the Jaguars, Walker recorded four receptions for 61 yards and his first rushing touchdown on a one-yard rush in the third quarter.
+During a Week 12 20–16 road victory over the Colts, Walker had four receptions for 63 yards and a touchdown.
+In the next game against the Texans, he put up similar numbers, catching five passes for 63 yards and a touchdown during the 24–13 victory.
+Two weeks later against his former team, the 49ers, Walker recorded five receptions for 39 yards and a touchdown in the narrow 25–23 road loss.

 Walker finished the 2017 season with 74 receptions for 807 yards and three touchdowns to go along with a rushing touchdown in 16 games and 11 starts.
-The Titans finished with a 9-7 record and made the playoffs as a Wild Card team.
-During the Wild Card Round against the Kansas City Chiefs, Walker was the leading receiver, catching six passes for 74 yards.
-In the Divisional Round against the New England Patriots, he caught three passes for 49 yards including a 36 yard catch and run during the first quarter in the 35–14 road loss.
+The Titans finished the season with a 9–7 record and made the playoffs as a Wild Card team.
+During the Wild Card Round against the Chiefs, Walker was the leading receiver, catching six passes for 74 yards in the narrow 22–21 road victory.
+In the Divisional Round against the New England Patriots, he had three receptions for 49 yards including a 36-yard catch and run during the first quarter of the 35–14 road loss.
 On January 16, 2018, Walker was named to his third consecutive Pro Bowl to replace an injured Travis Kelce.
 Walker was named the 2018 Pro Bowl offensive MVP after catching the game-winning touchdown, in addition to another touchdown he caught earlier in the game.
-Walker was also ranked 72nd by his fellow players on the NFL Top 100 Players of 2018.
+Walker was ranked 72nd by his fellow players on the NFL Top 100 Players of 2018.

 2018 season

 On July 27, 2018, Walker signed a two-year contract extension with the Titans worth $17 million with $12.6 million in guarantees.

-During the season-opener against the Miami Dolphins, Walker had four receptions for 52 yards before leaving the 27-20 road loss with an ankle injury in the fourth quarter.
+During the season-opener against the Dolphins, Walker had four receptions for 52 yards before leaving the eventual 27–20 road loss with an ankle injury in the fourth quarter.
 It was later revealed that he suffered a dislocated ankle and an associated fracture and would miss the rest of the season.
 Walker was placed on injured reserve on September 10, 2018.
 Without Walker, the Titans finished 9–7 for the third consecutive year and missed out on the playoffs.